 When the patients choose a residential rehab programme, an addiction specialist assesses the patient’s mental and physical condition.
 Understanding the severity of the addiction or substance use disorder is essential before customising a rehab plan.

 Also, the doctors must identify multiple mental disorders and their respective triggers before initiating the treatment process.

 Residential rehab treatment process

 For a patient to lead a healthy and productive life, it’s essential to remove drugs and other toxins from the body.
 This process involving medication is known as detoxification.
 It’s the initial process before starting therapies and counselling.

-The duration of the detoxification phase generally depends on the factors:
+The duration of the detoxification phase generally depends on the following factors:

 - Age and gender

 Withdrawal happens when addicts don’t use drugs or alcohol.
 That’s why highly supervised detoxification helps monitor withdrawal symptoms.
 The residential treatment starts after detoxification and includes the following steps:

 - Group therapy.
 A counsellor or therapist informally leads these clinical therapies, allowing the peers to share their experiences, addiction struggles, and advice for recovery.
 The discussion includes several social topics, such as relationship management, work-life balance, pressure handling, a healthy lifestyle, and anger management.